S559249/first-repo/README.md

 # first-repo
-what is the purpose of the repo aasrita emani
-Oranges weren’t always orange, they are tangerine.
+what is the purpose of the repo aasrita emani oranges weren’t always orange, they are tangerine. it is snowing in maryville